Posted on 26 Jun 2011 04:12

 However although there must be some objective definition of strength, I am not really talking about what strength training, and strength itself, is or is not.
 I am talking about the attitude that suggests strength resides in one's arms and legs.
 Remember, we are talking about a whole system of moving parts here.
 No matter how strong your arms and legs are, their force must be effectively transferred through the rest of that system.
 So, strength is related to the task at hand.

 While strong arms and shoulders from bench pressing help you bench press more, they will not help you carry a heavy window air conditioner.
 And while strong legs from the leg press will help you leg press more, they will not help you squat more or carry a heavy load around on your shoulders.
 So here we get to another thing about strength.
 It is specific.
 What you should see emerging here is that the best way to get "stronger" at a certain lift is to practice that lift.
 Everything else related to training for that lift is entirely secondary to that.
 There is nothing that is essential but the lift itself.
+Specifically training your glutes, as is a current trend, will NOT transfer directly to heavy lifting and carrying.
+Not to the deadlift, either.

 The greatest strength effect of any weight lifting exercise will be towards that exercise itself.
 It just so happens that certain lifts carry over to helping your buddy move his furniture more than others and if you believe there is such a thing as "real world" strength then basic kinesiology should tell you that those exercises that involve exerting muscular force from a standing position are superior in this regard.